 You’re a manager.
 You know that developing your employees is part of your job.
 Do you know what to do first?

-Let’s start with a clean slate.
-Let’s start with the idea that you and the employee are going to be working together on this.
+Let’s begin with the idea that you and the employee are going to be working together on this.
 The question is how?
 What will the employee(s) be doing?
 What will you be doing?

 You can make a list of tasks – things like: employee attends a workshop; you discuss with the employee what he or she learned in the workshop.
 But there’s more to it.
 You will have expectations of the employee; he or she will have expectations of you.